-St. Peter’s Basilica is the largest church in the world.
-It stands above the spot where St Peter is thought to have been buried.
-The basilica is the second church to have been erected here; the first was built by Emperor Constantine the Great (r.
-306-337) between 324 and 329.
+The Basilica di San Pietro in Vaticano stands on the site where St Peter is thought to have been buried.
+The present basilica is the second church to have been erected here; the first was built by Emperor Constantine the Great (r.
+306-337).

 Inscription to Pope Paul V